Alejogb1/job-board/blog-data/how-can-i-create-a-confusion-matrix-for-binary-classification-with-a-neural-network.md

 id: "how-can-i-create-a-confusion-matrix-for-binary-classification-with-a-neural-network"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 From my experience working on a few projects involving image analysis and medical diagnosis, I've become pretty familiar with the ins and outs of confusion matrices, particularly when evaluating binary classification models.
 So, constructing one from neural network predictions is definitely something I can walk you through.

 The core idea behind a confusion matrix is to provide a detailed breakdown of a model's prediction performance.
 In binary classification, we deal with two classes – say, ‘positive’ and ‘negative’ (or ‘1’ and ‘0,’ ‘true’ and ‘false,’ whatever fits your problem domain).
 The matrix then lays out how many instances were predicted correctly and incorrectly for each class.
 It’s a vital tool for moving beyond simple accuracy and understanding where your model is strong or weak.

 A basic confusion matrix has four elements:

-*   **True Positives (TP):** Instances correctly predicted as positive.
+- **True Positives (TP):** Instances correctly predicted as positive.
-*   **True Negatives (TN):** Instances correctly predicted as negative.
+- **True Negatives (TN):** Instances correctly predicted as negative.
-*   **False Positives (FP):** Instances incorrectly predicted as positive (Type I error).
+- **False Positives (FP):** Instances incorrectly predicted as positive (Type I error).
-*   **False Negatives (FN):** Instances incorrectly predicted as negative (Type II error).
+- **False Negatives (FN):** Instances incorrectly predicted as negative (Type II error).

 Let's frame this with a practical example from a past project.
 I was developing a neural network to detect a specific type of anomaly in sensor data.
 The data was inherently imbalanced, with anomalies being far less frequent than normal readings.
 Simply reporting accuracy was misleading, as the model could appear highly accurate by predominantly predicting the common ‘normal’ class.
 Here's where the confusion matrix became crucial.